 Women United

-In 2001, the Women United affinity group of the United Way of Anderson County made a commitment to support Teen Pregnancy Prevention and has a seen a reduction of 62% in Anderson County teen births.
-Our school districts will now absorb the responsibilities of running this program in each of their schools, and Women United will embark on conquering another prevalent issue.
+In 2001, the Women United affinity group of the United Way of Anderson County made a commitment to support Teen Pregnancy Prevention in Anderson County.
+Since the program initiated, we have seen a reduction of 81% in Anderson County teen births.
+This program was recognized in Time Magazine for their work and leadership.
+After twenty years, the local school districts have now absorbed the responsibilities of running this program in each of their schools, and Women United is embarking on another prevalent issue.

 Our Women United group came together and began brainstorming the current needs in Anderson County.
 The issue of childhood literacy was brought to the table; and upon further review, we discovered the negative consequences this can bring in a child’s life.